ryujinxemu/Ryujinx-Mako/README.md

 ```
 usage: ryujinx_mako setup-git [-h] [-l]

-Set git identity to Ryujinx-Mako
+Configure git identity for Ryujinx-Mako

 options:
   -h, --help   show this help message and exit
-  -l, --local  Set git identity only for the current repository.
+  -l, --local  configure the git identity only for the current repository
 ```

 ### update-reviewers